 - Older age: When you reach age 40, the collagen that builds cartilage in your joints starts to deplete quicker than your body can reproduce it.
 By age 60, more than half of your body’s collagen has been depleted, making aches and pains more likely.7

-- Repetitive movements: Are you an athlete, or did you enjoy a particular sport when you were younger that led to joint pain?
-This is a common issue for dancers, cyclists, runners, rowers, and gymnasts, who may have put a lot of pressure on their hips, pelvis, back, knees or ankles and made certain movements over and over.8
+- Repetitive movements: Are you an athlete, or did you enjoy a particular sport when you were younger?
+Joint problems are a common issue for dancers, cyclists, runners, rowers, and gymnasts, who may have put a lot of pressure on their hips, pelvis, back, knees or ankles, and repeated certain movements over and over.8

-- Injuries, impact, and trauma: Damaging your joints and surrounding tissues can naturally lead to pain, swelling, and discomfort in the short-term.
-However, sometimes these symptoms come back or don’t go away completely in the long-term.
+- Injuries, impact, and trauma: Damaging your joints and surrounding tissues can naturally lead to discomfort in the short term.
+However, sometimes these symptoms come back or don’t go away completely in the long term.

 - Hypermobility: Studies show that while some flexibility in the joints is beneficial, joint movements that go beyond your normal range of motion can lead to joint problems, even if you’re young.9

-- Cigarette smoking: A link has been made between joint pain and smoking, a practice that promotes inflammation and dehydration in your body.10
+- Cigarette smoking: A link has been made between joint issues and smoking, a practice that promotes inflammation and dehydration in your body.10

-- Autoimmune disorders: Being on the autoimmune spectrum, or having a disorder such as Hashimoto’s or fibromyalgia increases inflammation in your body, putting you at risk of experiencing joint pain, along with a host of other symptoms.
+- Autoimmune disorders: Being on the autoimmune spectrum, or having a disorder such as Hashimoto’s or fibromyalgia increases inflammation in your body.

-The good news is that no matter what is causing your joint pain, there is a wide range of ways you can lower the inflammation levels behind it.
+The good news is that no matter what is the root cause of your joint problem, there is a wide range of ways you can lower the inflammation levels behind it.
 Beginning with…

 1. Maintaining A Healthy Weight